mustardamus/ketchup-plugin/README.md

 By default Ketchup checks the `data-validate` attribute of form fields if it can find matching validations.
 The default indicator for validations is `validate()`, all validations go in there and are separated by comma.
 Validations can have arguments, also separated by comma.
+**About checkboxes**: You only need to declare the validations on one checkbox.
+Ketchup binds all other checkboxes with the same name automatically.

     <form id="default-behavior" action="index.html">
       <ul>